|MEETING PLACE:||The OARS Warehouse, 2540 S HWY 191, Moab, Utah|

 We’ll stop for lunch on a warm sand-covered beach.
 Our guides will create a delicious riverside meal while we enjoy the beauty of the canyon.
 Whatever they prepare, it will always be fresh and filling to energize us for the rapids just ahead.
 While they prepare the meal, you can swim in the calm beach waters or lounge in the sun.

-We will stop in the afternoon to set up camp on a spacious sandy beach.
+We will stop in the afternoon to set up camp on a sandy beach.
 Your guides will prepare dinner and hors d’oeuvres while you set up your tent.
 You’ll have time to explore the campsite, lounge on the beach, chat with your traveling companions, or relax with a great book while your meal is being prepared.
 After dinner, the evening is yours to spend as you please.
 We may enjoy stories and jokes shared in the “living room” or you may choose to simply relax and reflect on the starry night sky rising above you from the walls of the canyon.

 After another hearty and delicious riverside lunch we may swim or explore the canyon before heading back to the rafts.

 In the afternoon we will arrive at Cisco Landing where our Colorado River adventure ends.
 The drive back to Moab will allow time for peaceful reflection.
-Once back in Moab, we will say our goodbyes to our new friends and our guides but we will never forget the experience we have shared.
+Once back in Moab, we will say our goodbyes to our new friends and our guides but we will never forget the experiences we have shared.

 Included in Your Trip Cost